ash-xyz/Life/README.md

 ![Cell](images/cellFormat.jpg)

-This along with other minor optimizations gives us an almost 30x compute improvement.
+This along with other minor optimizations gives us an almost 30x compute improvement over naive approaches.

 ## Dependencies
 CMake was used to create create build files, you can install it using the instructions on their website